Monarch-Launcher/Monarch/docs/steam_login.md

 # Steam login

 ## Basics
 In the settings menu you can add your username and passward.
-The username is stored in plain text in settings.json, the password is stored in your operating systems secure store, and are *never* sent to a remote server by
+The username is stored in plain text in settings.toml, the password is stored in your operating systems secure store, and are *never* sent to a remote server by
 Monarch.
 If you are interested in the actual code you can check out `src-tauri/src/monarch_utils/monarch_credentials.rs`.
 The recomended method for ease of use is to only enter your username.
 This will let SteamCMD prompt you for a password and 2FA on firs use.
 All other SteamCMD commands *should* then be able to use these cached credentials.